MichaIng/DietPi-Docs/docs/software/cloud.md

     URL = `http://<your.IP>:55414`
     Remark: Change the IP address for your system.

+=== "Configuration"

+    The configuration of UrBackup is within these options:

+    - UrBackup web interface, tab "Settings"
+    - UrBackup configuration file, `/etc/default/urbackupsrv`
+      Normally you do not need to edit this file except for changing storage locations (see other tab)

 === "Backup storage location"

     The location of the backups can be changed in the web interface: